-All behavioral and electrophysiological data quantified in this study are from the training phase (Fig. 1c).
-Here, the procedure was identical to pretraining phase 2 except that (1) only two learning sessions of each contingency were presented in alternation (Fig. 1c; X-Y-X-Y) in a new configuration of the learning enclosure each day, and (2) a memory probe session was carried out 1 h after the final learning session of the day, with an intervening sleep session in between the last learning session and the probe.
-In this probe session, 24 trials were presented under extinction (that is, non-reinforced trials where neither sucrose nor quinine was delivered after the tone); 12 trials were presented in each LED-defined contingency, with pseudorandom transitions between the two sets of LEDs defining contingency X and Y while the animal was in the learning enclosure, and with the restriction that either two or five trials were delivered in succession while a given set of LEDs was active before the LEDs were switched.
-The first probe trials for a given recording day were equally likely to be of contingency X or Y. Probe sessions lasted 30 min in total, with trials within a given contingency occurring at a rate of one trial per min (with an additional minute delay between the last trial in one contingency and the first trial of another).
-Only probe sessions where animals covered at least 50% of the enclosure and completed at least four trials (that is, visited at least one dispenser for at least four trials) were included in probe analyses (48 of 71 d satisfied these criteria).
-Note that animals were allowed to rest/sleep in the sleep box after every session, although only three sessions were recorded: (1) pre-exploration, sleep before the first exploration session; (2) post-exploration/ pre-learning, sleep after the last exploration session and (3) post-learning, sleep after the last learning session (Fig. 1c).
+All behavioural and electrophysiological data quantified in this study are from the training phase (Fig. 1c).
+Here, the procedure was identical to pre-training phase 2 except that: (i) only two learning sessions of each contingency were presented in alternation (Fig. 1c; X-Y-X-Y) in a novel configuration of the learning enclosure each day; and (ii) a memory probe session was carried out one hour after the final learning session of the day, with an intervening sleep session in between the last learning session and the probe.
+In this probe session, a total of 24 trials were presented under extinction (i.e., non-reinforced trials where neither sucrose nor quinine was delivered after the tone); 12 trials were presented in each LED-defined contingency, with pseudorandom transitions between the two sets of LEDs defining contingency X and Y while the animal was in the learning enclosure, and with the restriction that either 2 or 5 trials were delivered in succession while a given set of LEDs was active, before the LEDs were switched.
+The first probe trials for a given recording day were equally likely to be of contingency X or Y. Probe sessions lasted 30 minutes in total, with trials within a given contingency occurring at a rate of 1 trial per minute (with an additional minute delay between the last trial in one contingency and the first trial of another).
+Only probe sessions where animals covered at least 50% of the enclosure and completed at least 4 trials (i.e. visited at least one dispenser for at least 4 trials) were included in probe analyses (48 out of 71 days satisfied this criteria).
+Note that animals were allowed to rest/sleep in the sleep box after every session although only three sessions were recorded: (i) Pre-exploration: sleep prior to first exploration session, (ii) Postexploration/pre-learning: sleep after last exploration session and (iii) Post-learning: sleep after last learning session (Figure 1c).

-In addition to these two-choice discrimination training days, mice also performed 'one-contingency training days' where we tested learning and memory retrieval of a single behavioral contingency (as opposed to two behavioral contingencies as described above).
-Here, the task structure was identical to that of training days, but one dispenser always delivered sucrose and the other always delivered quinine regardless of the currently illuminated set of LED displays.
+In addition to these two-choice discrimination training days, mice also performed "One-contingency training days" where we tested learning and memory retrieval of a single behavioural contingency (as opposed to two behavioural contingencies as described above).
+Here, the task structure was identical to that of training days but one dispenser always delivered sucrose and the other always delivered quinine regardless of the currently illuminated set of LED displays.